Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

-As for code generation and summarization tasks, it is challenging to find an independent NLD that coincidentally describes a code functionality but is not attached to a code snippet, because code and comments are normally closely attached in the wild.
-Therefore, we ignore the above two tasks for LLMs in the unpaired contamination setting.
+\textbf{(2) LLMs (Pre-train, then infer):} Constructing contaminated experimental groups in this RQ is relatively difficult compared with previous ones, as it requires both input and output portions of testing sets explicitly existing in the pre-training corpora of LLMs, but as independent samples.
+For \textbf{code generation} and \textbf{summarization} tasks, although finding independent code snippets in LLMs' pre-training corpora is easy, it is challenging to find an independent NL that coincidentally describes a code functionality but is not attached to a code snippet, because code and comments are normally closely attached in the wild.
+Therefore, we ignore the above two tasks for LLMs in the unpaired contamination setting and focus on the \textbf{code translation} task only.